Language and Page Formatting Options

 Image file of the installation DVD, or an installation tree, which is a complete copy of the directories and files on the installation DVD. [b]

-Installation tree, which is a complete copy of the directories and files on the installation DVD.
+Installation tree that is a complete copy of the directories and files on the installation DVD.

 inst.repo=hmc[a] If device is left out, installation program automatically searches for a drive containing the installation DVD.[b]
 The NFS Server option uses NFS protocol version 3 by default.
 To use a different version, add